mfrdixon/ML_Finance_Codes/Chapter3-GPs/README.md

 then pip3 install gpytorch

+# ML_in_Finance_Bayesian_Linear_Regression
+The purpose of this notebook is to illustrate Bayesian linear regression following Sections 1 and 2 in Chpt.
+3.

 # Example-1-GP-BS-Pricing
 The purpose of this notebook is to demonstrate the fitting of a Gaussian Process Regression model (GP) to option price data.
 In this notebook, European option prices are generated from the Black-Scholes model.
 The notebook begins by building a GP call model, then a GP put model, and finally a portfolio holding which is short a put and long two calls.